Moses Kirkconnell

 Moses Ian Kirkconnell III is a Caymanian politician and former Deputy Premier of the Cayman Islands.
 He is the member of Parliament of the Cayman Islands for Cayman Brac West and Little Cayman currently serving his fifth term.
 Kirkconnell is a member of the People's Progressive Movement party.

 Political career

 He was re-elected in the 2021 Caymanian general election.

 Kirkconnell was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to the Caymanian people, the tourism industry and district administration in the Cayman Islands.

+In February 2025, he announced that he would not seek re-election to Parliament.

+Family

+His mother was Zita Foster Kirkconnell (died in 2019 at the age of 92).
+His uncle was Captain Eldon Kirkconnell, founder of Kirk Freeport and a former legislator (died in 2023 at the age of 96).